 Like the really wide wheel handle, which makes it that much easier to maneuver your suitcase.
 Because, with an extra-wide handle, you don’t really feel the entire weight of your suitcase.

-Another interesting design innovation are their link luggage systems.
-These allow you to attach multiple suitcases to one another, so that you can wheel them around with just one hand.
+Another interesting design innovation is their link luggage systems.
+These allow you to attach multiple suitcases to one another so that you can wheel them around with just one hand.
 And I think that’s pretty useful – how many times did you find yourself in a situation where you literally needed an extra hand to get all your stuff from point A to point B?